Back to Blog

 The IB Diploma Programme is a two-year commitment with a 45-point ceiling, a global pass rate of 81.26%, and a reputation that opens doors at the world’s most competitive universities.
 It is also the programme where students are most likely to feel blindsided by the demands of the first semester.

-At Bespoke Learning, we work with DP students across multiple time zones.
-The pattern we see is consistent.
 The students who struggle most are not the ones who lack ability.
 They are the ones who entered the programme without a plan for the core, without a strategy for subject selection, and without a realistic picture of what the next two years would demand.
 This article is the plan.

 What Makes the DP Fundamentally Different